 Pest suppression: Codling moth, oriental fruit moth, apple maggot fly, apple leaf midge, plum curculio, wooly apply aphid, cherry fruit fly, and others spend part of their life cycle in the soil or leaf litter where they can be attacked by beetles and spiders.
 A number of studies have shown significant predation of codling moth by carabid beetles (de Roince et al. 2012; Hagley and Allen 1988).
-For example, in a small study, 34–81% of fourth and fifth-instar codling moth larvae were attacked by beetles and other predators on the ground of an apple orchard (Mathews, Bottrell, and Brown 2004).
+For example, in a small study, 34–81% of fourth- and fifth-instar codling moth larvae were attacked by beetles and other predators on the ground of an apple orchard (Mathews et al. 2004).
 Spiders, such as wolf spiders are also active predators.

 In order to increase the ecosystem services provided by soil biota in orchards, we can manage the orchard floor: providing food resources and limiting disturbance.

 Feed the soil: Adding organic matter to soil is essential to promote active abundant soil biological communities.
-Cover crops, leaves, compost, prunings, manure, wood chips – all these organic materials that we add to soil are the food for these organisms (Caigelli 2012, Janvier 2007).
+Cover crops, leaves, compost, prunings, manure, wood chips—all these organic materials that we add to soil are the food for these organisms (Caigelli 2012; Janvier 2007).
 Which type of organic material we add to soil changes which type of organisms will have the largest numbers.
-For example, adding material very high in carbon will encourage fungi who excrete enzymes such as chitinase which can break down tough to digest material.
+For example, adding material very high in carbon will encourage fungi that excrete enzymes such as chitinase, which can break down tough-to-digest material.

 Manage disturbances: Some soil perturbations are a normal part of soil processes or are a necessary part of agriculture and other land uses.
 However, some disturbances significantly impact soil biology and can be minimized to reduce their negative effects.
 Tillage is a particularly important disturbance affecting soil biology.
 For example, surface tillage may destroy tree feeder roots and beneficial fungal hyphae.

-Pesticides: There is some literature showing negative impacts of pesticides on soil biota such as micro-arthropods (Doles, Zimmerman, and Moore 2001; Brown and Adler 1989; Brown and Puterka 1997).
-However, this relationship can be complicated with some pesticides such as herbicides providing a flush of microbial growth in response to readily available resources.
+Pesticides: There is some literature showing negative impacts of pesticides on soil biota, such as to microarthropods (Doles et al. 2001; Brown and Adler 1989; Brown and Puterka 1997).
+However, this relationship can be complicated with some pesticides, such as herbicides, providing a flush of microbial growth in response to readily available resources.
 Declines in soil biota in orchard soils with continual herbicide use (Yao et al. 2005) is more likely due to the lack of carbon inputs into the soil than toxic effects of the herbicides themselves.

 Other: Orchard floor management can affect soil biology.
-Keeping the soil covered and with living roots for much of the year also generally encourage soil biology both from habitat (lessening environmental extremes) and food source (root exudates, dead roots, plant litter).
-Plastic mulch negatively affected carabid beetle numbers (Mathews, Bottrell, and Brown 2004) and soil microbes (Forge et al. 2003) in two orchard floor studies.
+Keeping the soil covered and protecting living roots generally encourages soil biology and biota both by improving habitat (lessening environmental extremes) and increasing food source (root exudates, dead roots, plant litter).
+In contrast, plastic mulch negatively affected carabid beetle numbers (Mathews et al. 2004) and soil microbes (Forge et al. 2003) in two orchard floor studies.